"You feel like making cookies. But nobody wants to eat your cookies."

 Power Glows: As of the 1.0383 update, a golden cookie that improves CpS causes the frame with the big cookie to glow golden.
 Inverted with the negative effect "Clot," which halves production and makes it glow red.

-Randomly Drops: Each Wrinkler has a 5% chance of dropping one of the seven Halloween cookie types, chosen with uniform probability.
+Randomly Drops: If the Halloween season is in force, each Wrinkler has a 5% chance of dropping one of the seven Halloween cookie types, chosen with uniform probability.
 If they drop a type you already have, nothing happens.
 This is really noticeable when 6 of the 7 types have already dropped - you only have a 1 in 140 chance of getting the one type you don't have.
 The Reindeer in the Christmas update are the same, dropping one of seven Christmas-themed cookies.

 Each time you upgrade Santa's form, one of fourteen Christmas-themed upgrades becomes available in the store for 2,525 cookies.
 The order you get the fourteen is entirely random, and two of them are much less useful than the others (A Lump of Coal and An Itchy Sweater, naturally).
 The final fifteenth upgrade is always fixed as Santa's Dominion, however.